-Annie has been working continuously with JIRP for the past six years.
+Annie has been working continuously with JIRP for the past seven years.
 After coming up first as a student, she’s filled every role from junior field staff to Assistant Operations Manager and as the faculty lead for the growing Science Communication curriculum.
 Annie is finishing up her M.Sc. at the University of Maine using computer modeling to answer questions about glacial erosion in coastal Alaska.
 Before graduate school, Annie worked as a middle school science teacher, a field assistant on a research ship, and a trip leader in the Adirondack Mountains of New York.
 She earned a B.A. in Geology from Carleton College in 2011.

 Annie couldn't imagine a better place to work than JIRP.
 She loves working with such a motivated crew of scientists and educators and firmly believes in JIRP as a positive agent in bringing up the next generation of Earth scientists.